MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 **So, I started with the two clues below to find out the value they bring along with a thrill/spark** :
-1. why does the push/pull feel exciting? there must be something valuable about this seemingly dark play.
+1. why does the push/pull feel exciting? there must be something valuable about this seemingly dark play <br><br>
 2. there’s definitely something about winning someone over, AKA owning them/dominating them

 **About push & pull**: I think we all might have experienced that the longer one stays in the comfort of their home the more they regress towards naivety.
 So if one doesn’t have consistent practice of facing a little darkness, they will lose their sharpness.
 They will then either not realize it when others are playing them or won’t have the tact to counter it and will lose their cool.
 So the value in getting played by your partner is in the practice one gets in keeping their composure when being poked.
 Only a partner can do this in a sly yet not-really-hurting way because you trust them without reservation.
 This is an exclusive luxury as they own you and you own them.